Trebacz/Glasshousestore/wp-content/plugins/order-export-and-more-for-woocommerce/readme.txt

 ﻿=== WooCommerce Order Export and More ===
 Contributors: merlinmonmouth
+Text Domain: order-export-and-more-for-woocommerce
 Donate link: http://www.jem-products.com
 Tags: woocommerce, export, xls, xlsx, csv, export orders, export products, export category, export categories, export customers, customers, coupons, extract order, extract orders, extract customers, woocommerce extract
 Requires at least: 4.0
 Tested up to: 4.9.4
-Stable tag: 2.0.2
+Stable tag: 2.0.5
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Export WooCommerce Orders, products and more EASILY.
 Supports all CSV & all Excel format XLS, XLSX & Mac)

 == Description ==
 A super easy to use plugin that will provide Easily and quickly export data from your WooCommerce store into Excel/CSV formats.
 Tested on Windows and Mac this tool is perfect to quickly get access to your WooCommerce data.